-My jewelry pays homage to a wide range of ethnic and aesthetic influences--Native American, African, Tibetan, Art Deco, the Southwestern landscape, Amish quilts, even language (in my other life, I'm an English professor).
+My jewelry pays homage to a wide range of ethnic and aesthetic influences--Native American, African, Tibetan, Art Deco, the Southwestern landscape, Amish quilts, even language (I'm a retired English professor).
 But the truth is, even if I have a design in mind, beads and stones have minds of their own, and the result is seldom what I thought it would be.
 Jewelry making is a wonderful form of creative play, and I hope to keep playing for a long time to come!

 - Born on June 26